-In conversation: Stevie Dix
+In the studio: Stevie Dix

 On the occasion of our debut collaboration Getting your Meds, 2022 with Stevie Dix, we spoke to the Belgian artist about her love for painting, the emotion in her work and why she's a pisces who loves the sun.

-The artist in her Genk studio.
+The artist in her Genk studio

 SSM: Where are you right now?